holivieri/flutter_template_app/README.md

 ## Support
 If you want to add features to this project just create a Pull Request.
-Please review that you don't have any warning before creating the PR
+Please check that you don't have any warning before creating the PR

 I work as a contractor in Canada, you can [contact me](hernan.olivieri@gmail.com) if you need any software development or training in your company.